 With so many agreements in place with multiple parties, it can be very difficult to keep on top of spend commitment.
 Knowing which agreements are active, what's expired, how much each one is worth monthly, annually and for its lifetime is a task in itself.
 Spreadsheets can help but they are difficult to keep up to date and have limitations when it comes to setting alerts for key dates and sharing with more than a couple of people.

 At the heart of a CMS is the ability to manage spend commitment.
 Specifically, being able to see a list of what's currently active, what's expired and what's coming up for renewal.
 Combined with the ability to look in an archive of old agreements and see historical agreements, you have everything you need to answer everyday queries from the office cleaner to the chief executive in a couple of clicks.

-2. Provide an organisation wide platform for people to access their own information
+2. Provide an organization wide platform for people to access their own information

-A Procurement Department spends time answering questions from the wider organisation about existing agreements as well as chasing people regarding renewals or disputes.
+A Procurement Department spends time answering questions from the wider organization about existing agreements as well as chasing people regarding renewals or disputes.

 3. Don't miss renewals or cancellations and get help with disputes